Building Your Learning Module...

 Save to resource drawer for future reference!

-// Create Cart Context
+// Step 1: Create Shopping Cart Context

-const CartContext = React.createContext();
+const CartContext = React.createContext({

-// Cart Provider
+// Step 2: Cart Provider Component

 function CartProvider({ children }) {